Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Discussion and conclusions

 We then extended our observations beyond strictly elastic properties by analyzing the stress fluctuation autocorrelation function $C(\gamma,\tau)$, which revealed the development of extremely slow dynamics in systems subjected to applied shear strains near the critical strain $\gamma_c$.
 From $C(\gamma,\tau)$, we obtained estimates of the slowest relaxation time $\tau_{\mathrm{R},0}$ and the excess differential zero-shear viscosity $\delta\eta_0$, both of which we showed are consistently maximized at the $p$-dependent critical strain, irrespective of the details of the underlying network.
-Building upon results from Ref. \citenum{shivers_nonaffinity_2022}, we demonstrated that the excess differential viscosity in these finite temperature systems is controlled quantitatively by the athermal, quasistatic differential nonaffinity $\delta\Gamma_\infty$, a measure of the inherent tendency of the strained network to deform heterogeneously.
+Building upon results from Ref. \citenum{shivers_nonaffinity_2022}, we demonstrated that the excess differential viscosity in these finite-temperature systems is quantitatively controlled by the athermal quasistatic differential nonaffinity $\delta\Gamma_\infty$, a measure of the inherent tendency of the strained network to deform heterogeneously.
 Importantly, our results suggest that one should expect measurable dynamical signatures of transition-associated nonaffine fluctuations to appear in semiflexible polymer networks with biologically relevant elastic properties, e.g. those of the F-actin cytoskeleton, under physiologically relevant applied strains.
-In other words, one should generically expect to observe slowing stress relaxation in biopolymer networks under prestrain levels near the critical strain $\gamma_c$ marking the macroscopic transition between bending-dominated and stretching-dominated elasticity.
-Since $\gamma_c$ is controlled by the average connectivity $z$, which is controlled in turn by the availability of crosslinking sites (here, $p$), our results suggest a route to experimentally control the strain-dependence of major features of both network elasticity and the dynamics of stress relaxation.
+In other words, one should generically expect to observe slowing stress relaxation in biopolymer networks at prestrain levels near the critical strain $\gamma_c$, marking the macroscopic transition between bending-dominated and stretching-dominated elasticity.
+Since $\gamma_c$ is controlled by the average connectivity $z$, which is controlled in turn by the availability of crosslinking sites (here, $p$), our results suggest a route to experimentally control the strain dependence of major features of both network elasticity and stress relaxation dynamics.

 In future work, it would be prudent to explore how the behavior we observe near the critical strain might differ in networks with linkers capable of either breaking under sufficient tension \cite{burla_connectivity_2020,lwin_rigidity_2022,tauber_stretchy_2022} or transiently binding and unbinding.\cite{amuasi_linear_2018,scheff_actin_2021} In such systems, we anticipate a rich interplay between the slow relaxations associated with nonaffine rearrangements and the additional dynamics of network remodeling and fracture.